JetBrains/marketplace-docs/topics/paid-plugins-start/free-functionality.md

 <warning>
     <p>
-        Please note, that once the plugin update with the <code>optional</code> parameter set to <code>"true"</code> is uploaded to Marketplace, you won't be able to switch your plugin back from freemium to fully paid model.
+        Please note that the <code>optional</code> parameter can be set only once, with the first uploaded plugin update containing this parameter.
+So, you need to choose between freemium and fully paid models before uploading a plugin, as it can't be changed later.
     </p>
 </warning>